We've independently reviewed this article to make sure it's as accurate as we can make it.

-#7: Check the Door Latch or Lid Lock
+#7 Check the Door Latch or Lid Lock

 The door latch (for front-loaders) or lid lock (for top-loaders) is the mechanism that keeps your washer door or lids securely closed during a cycle.
 It’s on the edge of the door or the front of the machine, opposite the hinges, or on the top edge of the lid.

 Many front-load washers have a drain pump filter designed to catch lint, coins, and other debris that could clog the drain.
-If this filter becomes clogged or moldy, it can contribute to unpleasant odors.
+If the filter becomes clogged or moldy, it can contribute to unpleasant odors.

 To access the filter, consult your tech service manual, as the location can vary from model to model.
 In many cases, it’s behind a small panel near the bottom of the machine or underneath the drum.

-#10: Run Regular Maintenance Cycles
+#10 Run Regular Maintenance Cycles